 Many countries where we work have put temporary “lockdowns” in place similar to those in many parts of the United States.
 As a result, most of our Hope Centers have had to temporarily suspend gathering, though some are still meeting with modified programs for children’s safety.
 Child Champions are visiting children and their families at home to distribute supplies and health information.
 In areas where movement is more restricted, Child Champions are finding innovative ways to stay in regular contact with our children and their families.

 Have any children fallen ill?

-There is one confirmed case of an enrolled child with COVID-19.
+There have been three confirmed cases of COVID-19 among our enrolled children.
 A 10-year-old girl from Honduras has tested positive for the virus, along with her mother.
-Her condition is reported as stable.
-We are asking our global community to pray for a full recovery for this child and her family and God’s continued protection and provision for all our kids and Child Champions.
+Two children from Ethiopia, as well as their fathers, have also tested positive.
+Please pray for a full recovery for these children and their families and for God’s continued protection and provision for all our kids and Child Champions.

 How have families been affected?